copernicus-mogley/zkav.club/README.md

 Subscribe to our [calendar](https://lu.ma/zkav) for events, livestreams, and workshops.

-If you want to help, there are lots of ways: recording, editing, sound, metadata, translation, ops.
+Got an event lead?
+[Drop it here](https://tally.so/r/VLJ22E).

+Want to facilitate a workshop?
+[Start here](/workshops/).

 Want to bring Recording Station to your event, book a paid gig, or support a new project?
 DM us on X or Bluesky.

-Want to facilitate a workshop?
-[Start here](/workshops/).
+If you want to help, there are lots of ways: recording, editing, sound, translation, ops — or just show up and say hi.

 ### Partner Communities